I am standing at the window

 and perpetuate the cycle of life and the living.

-His graceful inner-movements within make,
+His graceful inner-movements within

-and serve to Self-define his outer graces.
+make and serve to self-define his outer graces.

-His exteriorized grace is a grace of a Self expressed whole,
+His exteriorized grace is a grace of a self-expressed-whole,

-a Self full of integrity, a Self full of Self-realization.
+a self full of integrity, a self full of self-realization.

-His Self-recognized spacial-harmonies boundary his Self,
+His self-recognized, spacial-harmonies border his self,

 To witness a Self full of Self-awareness

-The Shepherd does not need,
+he guides, he does not need,

 or someone to tell him what rules to live his life by.